 Daily or more frequent hemodialysis (MFH) provides good clearance and volume control improving cardiovascular outcomes.
 Daily treatment may increase vascular access complications with more frequent arteriovenous fistula (AVF) or arteriovenous graft (AVG) cannulation.

 Slow nocturnal HHD is well tolerated due to low blood flow rates and slow treatments that decrease the incidence of adverse symptoms during a dialysis treatment.
-Long treatment times at least 3 days per week and up to 6 days per week may be burdensome for some patients.
+Long treatment times at least three days per week and up to six days per week may be burdensome for some patients.
 Nocturnal HHD patients benefit from excellent clearances and improvements in ESRD symptoms and quality of life.

-With known clinical and patient benefits to HHD why is it an underutilized therapy?
+With known clinical and patient benefits to HHD, why is it an underutilized therapy?
 Patients and families who receive CKD education and treatment options information are more likely to choose a home therapy including HHD.
-USRDS reports that only about 35% of new dialysis patients have received nephrology CKD care and fewer have received pre-dialysis treatment options information.1, 3 In addition, studies show that only about 15% of nephrologists feel comfortable with prescribing HHD and caring for patients on this therapy.
-Lack of a comprehensive late stage CKD program with strong patient education and support along with nephrologist lack of confidence in prescribing HHD are significant barriers to increasing HHD utilization.3
+USRDS reports that only about 35 percent of new dialysis patients have received nephrology CKD care and fewer have received pre-dialysis treatment options information.1, 3 In addition, studies show that only about 15 percent of nephrologists feel comfortable with prescribing HHD and caring for patients on this therapy.3 Lack of a comprehensive late stage CKD program with strong patient education and support along with nephrologist lack of confidence in prescribing HHD are significant barriers to increasing HHD utilization.3